grafana/loki/docs/sources/shared/configuration.md

 # CLI flag: -config.ballast-bytes
 [ballast_bytes: <int> | default = 0]

+# The grpc_client block configures the gRPC client used to communicate between a
+# client and server component in Loki.
+# The CLI flags prefix for this block configuration is: grpc1
+[grpc1: <grpc_client>]

+# The grpc_client block configures the gRPC client used to communicate between a
+# client and server component in Loki.
+# The CLI flags prefix for this block configuration is: grpc2
+[grpc2: <grpc_client>]

 # Configures the server of the launched module(s).
 [server: <server>]